 Center Bore

-This is the diameter of the hole in the center of the wheel that fits over the hub of your vehicle.
-It’s important to make sure that the center bore of your new wheels matches the hub size of your vehicle, or you’ll need hub rings to adapt them.
+This is the diameter of the hole in the wheel’s center that fits over your vehicle’s hub.
+It’s important to ensure that the center bore of your new wheels matches the hub size of your vehicle, or you’ll need hub rings to adapt them.

 Offset

-This is the distance from the hub mounting surface to the centerline of the wheel.
+This is the distance from the hub mounting surface to the wheel’s centerline.
 A positive offset means the hub mounting surface is toward the front of the wheel, while a negative offset means it’s toward the back.
 The offset of your new wheels will affect how far they sit inside or outside the wheel well.

 Load Rating

 This is the maximum weight capacity of the wheel.
-It’s important to make sure that the load rating of your new wheels is at least as high as the weight of your vehicle.
+It’s important to ensure that the load rating of your new wheels is at least as high as the weight of your vehicle.

 Tire Size